souravdaspartha/souravdaspartha.github.io/_pages/maps.md

 ## Highway Assignment, Gazipur City Corporation

 <p style="text-align: justify;">
 Assigned link volumes from the traffic assignment step of the four-step travel demand model.
-Forecast years are presented under three scenarios: Do Nothing, retaining the existing network without intervention; Business as Usual, reflecting committed schemes already in the pipeline; and Masterplan, incorporating the full set of proposed network and demand management measures.
+Forecast years are presented under three scenarios: Do Nothing, retaining the existing network without any intervention; Business as Usual, reflecting committed schemes already in the pipeline; and Masterplan, incorporating the full set of proposed network and demand management measures.
 </p>

 <div style="margin: 18px 0 10px;">